-In 1840, when New Zealand became a British colony, colonial government was already an established practice for the British Empire.
+In 1840, when New Zealand became a British colony, colonial government was already an established practice within the British Empire.
 Colonies were British territories ruled by a governor, appointed by the Colonial Office in London.
 In 1840 there were 40 colonies – four in British North America, three in Australia, the Cape Colony and Natal in South Africa, and numerous islands and parts of islands in the West Indies and elsewhere.

 The governor ruled with the aid of an executive and a legislative council (the former the forerunner of cabinet, the latter of Parliament).
 The principal government officials sat on the executive council, and officials plus some prominent men of affairs sat on the legislative council.
-Early governors were British military or naval officers.
+The early governors were British military or naval officers.

 To many Britons colonies were an unnecessary cost, although some argued their value for defence and as ‘outdoor prisons’ – the role of the Australian settlements.

 From the 1820s colonial reformers, amongst them Edward Gibbon Wakefield, argued that colonies could be an asset to, not a drain on, the empire, provided their political economies were reorganised.
 For these reformers South Australia (which became a colony in 1836) and New Zealand were to be the models for ‘systematic colonisation’.
 The New Zealand Company was formed in London for that purpose.

 The government was expected to protect Māori from outsiders as much as to govern British settlers.
 The Colonial Office was influenced by missionaries who feared the impact of untrammelled colonisation on Māori.

 Colonial reformers, the New Zealand Company and settlers in New Zealand did not agree – they wanted colonisation to advance rapidly, and clashed with the Colonial Office and the administration in New Zealand.